Sorry, but this page requires that your browser use JavaScript.

 Online learning courses require at least as much time and effort as students would spend taking a face-to-face course.

-• Online learning requires students to be more diligent and dedicated, because the onus for learning lies with the student.
+• Students must take a disciplined approach to their learning, because the onus for learning lies with the student.

 • The FCPS Online Campus does NOT offer any self-directed courses.
 ALL Online Campus courses have fixed deadlines, daily or weekly assignments, and face-to-face exams.